erectbranch/erectbranch.github.io/docs/showcase/docsify-image-slider/guide.md

 </style>
 ```

----

-## Contribution
+## 5. Contribution

-Please feel free to submit a pull request or open an issue on the GitHub repository.
 Your contributions are welcome and appreciated!

----